clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/diffgraphs.md

 distribution is -23.60%.
 It means that in the first profile, multiplication took 23.6% of the overall profile, but now it takes none.

-Conversely, `clojure.core/+'` is deep-red with +222.94% self increase and +15.09% total.
-That happened because, in the second profile, we ran the additions more times (15 vs. 10), but that's not the full story.
-By default, the Normalized option is checked in the diffgraph, which normalizes the number of samples between two profiles.
-So, if something goes away, something else will fill its space in the normalized diffgraph.
-Similarly, `clojure.core//` (division) is light-blue and reports only 13% self-decrease, even though it ran twice fewer times.
+Conversely, `clojure.core/+'` is deep-red with +87.16% self increase and +5.90% total.
+That happened because, in the second profile, we ran the additions more times (15 vs. 10).
+And the divisions (`clojure.core//`) are light blue (-49.68% self) because we ran them half as many times.
+The overall profile is also light blue with -42.07% total which signifies that less work has been done overall in the second profile.

-Normalizing the profiles before diffing them makes sense because the absolute number of samples might fluctuate between two separate runs even when you are running the exact same code, but the relation of samples within one run is quite consistent.
-However, you can also disable the normalization by unchecking the checkbox and clicking Apply.
-The diffgraph now probably looks like what you
-expected:

-- Divisions dropped by 49.68%.
-- Additions grew by 87.16% (OK, not totally what was expected but still closer to the truth).
-- The total execution time shrank.

-Just keep in mind that a non-normalized diff is more susceptible to sampling frequency variations and non-equal profiling durations, so make sure to not compare apples to oranges when disabling normalization.
+Diffgraphs have a unique toggle on the side panel called "Normalized".
+If you check that box and press "Apply", the diffgraph will start looking a lot different.
+When enabled, the normalized view adjusts the total number of samples between the two compared profiles to be the same.
+This can be useful if the two profiles you've taken were not taken on the same hardware or for the same durations, so you not as much interested in the absolute sample numbers but more in the relative differences between flamegrpahs.

 Like regular flamegraphs, diffgraphs also support [live transforms](/kb/profiling/clj-async-profiler/exploring-flamegraphs/#live-transforms).